petermekhaeil/petermekhaeil.com/src/posts/page-speed-comparison-singapore-commerce.md

 #### Possible Improvement - Remove unused JavaScript

 The site is built using Next.js which is packed with features to help with performance.
-A noticable feature is [Dynamic Importing](https://nextjs.org/docs/advanced-features/dynamic-import') which we can see from their chunk requests.
+A noticeable feature is [Dynamic Importing](https://nextjs.org/docs/advanced-features/dynamic-import') which we can see from their chunk requests.
 By using Chrome Dev Tool's Coverage feature, let us see how much of these chunks are being used:

 ![](/images/uploads/sg-commerce-fairprice-unused-code.png)